puppetlabs/trapperkeeper-webserver-jetty9/README.md

 call has already been made to this function (e.g., from other service), a java.lang.IllegalStateException will be thrown.

+A three argument version is available which takes these parameters: `[server-id overrides]`.
+`server-id` is the id of the server for which you wish to override the settings.
+If the two argument version is called, they will be overridden for the `:default` server.

 #### `get-registered-endpoints`

 This function returns a set of maps containing information on each URL endpoint